bibhuti9/hostage-real-time-cricket-score-board-and-chatting-system-/README.md

    sign in method click on phone and then enable it at website and click ok.

    # ✌️.
-NOW YOUR PROJECT IS RRAFY..
+NOW YOUR PROJECT IS READY..

 7. click ok and your project is ready now go for my script code..